TryGhost/docs/content/concepts/redirects.md

 ---
 title: "Redirects"
-meta_title: "Core Concepts - Redirects"
+meta_title: "Redirects in Ghost - Core Concepts"
 meta_description: "Redirects can be created and edited within a single, accessible file.
 Read more about working redirects in Ghost."
 keywords:
     - redirects